byuflowlab/DynamicStallModels.jl/testing/Oye/SeperationFunctionNotes.md

     - [ ] Add the `separationpoint` function call in the 1 or 2 places necessary, comment out the if statements

     - [ ] check how the Oye solvers are called and fix/update them (check with Weston during this also)

+### Grad School Project Ideas

+- Dr. Ning's Lab

+  - Modeling propeller and turbine wakes with the vortex particle method (Eduardo may have already done this?)

+  - Talk with Ryan and Taylor, Tyler?

+  - Judd -> might have some ideas, but different than what I have done before -> panel method = panel to velocity to pressures to lift